This article is adapted from a talk given by Stephanie Thompson at the Private & Family Enterprise Exchange in Sydney.

 My point is that sibling competition is a primal, deep-seated instinct that exists below normal awareness.
-It came into being long before humans were even humans — before rationality, before language, before almost everything.
+It came into being long before humans were even humans — before rationality, before language.

 For the same reasons, competitive behaviour between adult siblings is also often barely visible to our consciousness.

 The core driver of dysfunction in many family business is nothing more than unexamined, uncontained, adult sibling competition.

 That’s not fair Mum … um, Madam Chairman

 This hard-wired ancestral instinct to compete with your siblings is also the reason that perceived inequity from a parent can feel so painful.
 Powerful pre-programming tells all of us, as small children, that we simply must rank near the top in our parents’ eyes, else our very lives are at stake.

 If we rank too low we’ll be underfed, or overlooked and dragged off into the bushes by an opportunistic wolf.
 When you were tiny, a lack of parental attention really was dangerous.

 That’s why raising babies using ‘Controlled Crying’ is deeply questionable.
 But I digress.